PrITTI: Primitive-based Generation of

 author = {Tze, Christina Ourania and Dauner, Daniel and Liao, Yiyi and Tsishkou, Dzmitry and Geiger, Andreas},

-title = {PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Scenes},
+title = {PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes},

 journal = {arXiv preprint arXiv:2506.19117},